MTV Global: 1996–2025: Regionalization and a gradual shift away from music

 On 1 July 2011, the logo and design of the channel changed, the inscription "Music Television" disappeared from the logo.
 The former name MTV Europe has also returned.

-In 2012, all music charts disappeared from the channel.
+In 2012, all music charts discontinued from the channel.
 At the beginning of 2013, three charts returned to the air of MTV Europe — Hitlist UK, Base Chart and Dance Floor Chart.
-At the same time, the channel covered 101 countries.

-In the fall of 2014, the channel's website was transferred to the organizers of the MTV Europe Music Awards, now when switching to the website mtv.tv, redirects to the site tv.mtvema.com.
+In the autumn of 2014, the channel's website was transferred to the organisers of the MTV Europe Music Awards, now when switching to the website mtv.tv, redirects to the site tv.mtvema.com.

-In the summer of 2015, MTV Europe reissued the inter-program screensavers of TV channels, focusing on the initiative MTVBump.com, and provided more social screensavers created by MTV viewers.
+In the summer of 2015, MTV Europe reissued the inter-programme screensavers of TV channels, focusing on the initiative MTVBump.com, and provided more social screensavers created by MTV viewers.

 On 1 March 2016, MTV Europe switched to widescreen broadcasting (16:9).

 In December 2017, MTV received a new design, similar to Latin American and Brazilian MTV.
 Other local MTV channels across Europe have also started using similar on-air branding.

 Since June 2019, all music videos are broadcast only until 8:00 Central European time, with the exception of the Euro Top Chart on Friday from 9 to 11:00.

-In 2020, the editorial department moved to Amsterdam from Warsaw.

-On 26 January 2021, MTV Europe has been renamed MTV Global, now the channel has the right to serve 111 countries of the world the channel is only available in those countries where there is no localized version of MTV, and in some countries the channel cannot broadcast due to conflicting content with local laws.
-MTV Global retains the Czech license (RRTV) in order to ensure the continuation of legal broadcasting in the European Union in accordance with the EU Audiovisual Media Services Directive (AVMSD) and the Single Market Law after the UK leaves the European Union.
-On September 14 of the same year, a rebranding was carried out, which included an updated version of the logo and a new design.
+On 26 January 2021, MTV Europe has been renamed MTV Global The channel retains its Czech license (RRTV) in order to ensure the continuation of legal broadcasting in the European Union in accordance with the EU Audiovisual Media Services Directive (AVMSD) and the Single Market Law after the UK leaves the European Union.
+On 14 September of the same year, a rebranding was carried out, which included an updated version of the logo and a new design.

-On 8 and 19 September 2022, due to the death and funeral of Queen Elizabeth II, the TV channel removed all entertainment programs from the air.
-Two music blocks were introduced: "Programming Pause" and "Nothing but Music", which broadcast relaxed and gloomy music videos.
+On 8 and 19 September 2022, due to the death and funeral of Queen Elizabeth II, the TV channel removed all entertainment programmes from the air.
+Two music blocks were introduced: "Programming Pause" and "Nothing but Music", which broadcast relaxed and dim music videos.

-At the beginning of 2023, a new program "MTV Movies" was presented, it tells about the novelties of cinema.
+At the beginning of 2023, a new programme "MTV Movies" was presented, it tells about the novelties of cinema.

-In August 2023, MTV Global replaced the local MTV channel in Australia and New Zealand.
+In 2024; all international MTV websites were merged into a global website, and later into a local MTV social media redirection.